 Doors

 You can only lock the door from inside a roomette.
-I have a page with a video and podcast that explain how to do so and what to do when leaving your room.
+I have a page with a video and a podcast explaining how and what to do when leaving your room.

 Additionally, the newer room locks are more user-friendly than the older ones.

-Discover how to lock and secure your belongings in Amtrak rooms.
+Learn how to secure your belongings in Amtrak rooms.

 Tips for storing luggage in an Amtrak Viewliner roomette